NASU -- Novel Actuating Screw Unit: Origami-inspired Screw-based Propulsion on Mobile Ground Robots: Introduction

 \subsection{Contributions}

-In this paper, we present the Novel Actuator Screw Unit (NASU) which is a screw propulsion unit design that enables an adjustable angle of attack through inspiration from the kresling unit, a popular mechanism in origami robotics \cite{novelino2020untethered, Miyazawa2022, ze2022soft, PhysRevE.101.063003}.
-However, unlike origami robotics which are often made from compliant materials, NASU is designed to withstand the high loads in screw-based locomotion \cite{icra2023}.
-A linear actuator is used to control the kresling unit, providing a means for changing the angle of attack dynamically within a range of 10-35\textdegree{}.
-NASU's mechanism for adjusting the angle of attack allows for on-the-fly re-configurations, thereby enabling intelligent control for either higher velocity or efficiency as required for different mission objectives (see Figure \ref{fig:system_overview}).
-Ultimately, NASU offers a novel, adjustable screw-based locomotion approach for mobile robots for multi-domain deployments.
+Previous research has shown that a screw propeller's angle of attack plays a crucial role in locomotion performance, affecting traveling velocity, thrust force, degree of slip, and sinkage.
+The optimal design choice may depend heavily on the desired use case \cite{cole1961inquiry, dugoff1967model, Nagaoka_2010}.
+In pursuit of a screw propulsion mechanism that can adapt to different use cases, we present the Novel Actuator Screw Unit (NASU), a screw propulsion design that enables an adjustable angle of attack inspired by an origami kresling unit \cite{novelino2020untethered, Miyazawa2022, ze2022soft, PhysRevE.101.063003}.
+However, unlike other origami robots which are often made from compliant materials, NASU is made from rigid material to withstand the high loads encountered in screw-based locomotion \cite{icra2023}.
+Previously Ze et. al. developed an origami kresling unit for locomotion through iterative compression and decompression creating a sliding motion.
+In contrast, NASU relies on traditional screw propulsion for locomotion and uses its origami nature to adjust the screw-blade's angle of attack within a range of 10-35\textdegree{}.
+This on-the-fly re-configuration enables intelligent control for optimizing the angle of attack as required for different objectives (see Figure \ref{fig:system_overview}).
+Ultimately, NASU offers a novel screw-based locomotion approach capable of dynamically adjusting the angle of attack for various multi-domain applications.